wortelstoemp/tq_engine/README.md

 # TQ Engine

-Rendering engine by Tom Quareme in ANSI C99.
+Rendering engine by Tom Quareme in ANSI C99, but maybe Nominal/Orthodox C++ in the near future.
 For simulation, games and other real-time stuff...
-Currently focused on rendering in particular (software / hardware).
+Currently focused on rendering in particular (using Vulkan).

 ## Build